Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 ### Engine Start Switch

-Three position switch with automatic return to center used to start the respective engine using the cartridge (if loaded), left or right.
+Three position switch (2) with automatic return to center used to start the respective engine using the cartridge (if loaded), left or right.
 See [engine system chapter](../../../systems/engines_and_fuel_systems/engines.md#cartridge-mode-starting) for further detail on when to use the cartridge start.

 ### CADC Static Pressure Compensator Correction Switch

-Three position switch, momentary in the RESET CORR position, used to correct or disengage the Static Pressure Compensation of the altimeter, thus eliminating, or invoking, altimeter lag from rapid altitude changes.
+Three position switch (3), momentary in the RESET CORR position, used to correct or disengage the Static Pressure Compensation of the altimeter, thus eliminating, or invoking, altimeter lag from rapid altitude changes.